andreaszabari/Join-Meet-Us/doc/mobile.md

-# Jitsi Meet apps for Android and iOS
+# Meet apps for Android and iOS

-Jitsi Meet can be built as a standalone app for Android or iOS.
+Meet can be built as a standalone app for Android or iOS.
 It uses the [React Native] framework.

 **If you want to rebuild the SDK yourself look in [Android README] or [iOS README].**